isomerpages/moe-huayisec/_direct-school-admission/Talent Areas/Student Leadership.md

 #### Highlights

-*   Emplaced on a Student Leader mentoring programme to support their transition into possible leadership roles
+*   Emplaced on a Student Leader mentoring programme to support their transition into possible leadership roles&nbsp; &nbsp;
-*   Early enrolment in the school’s LLP Tier 2 programme to equip them with the skills and knowledge to facilitate their peers’ learning in the understanding of the Leadership Challenge Model
+*   Early enrolment in the school’s LLP Tier 2 programme to equip them with the skills and knowledge to facilitate their peers’ learning in the understanding of the Leadership Challenge Model&nbsp; &nbsp;
 *   Exposure to varied leadership development experiences including participation in external student leader conferences, leadership workshops, facilitation and co-planning of school-based events
 *   Opportunities to interact with overseas student leaders